Barrackpore: Background

 Historically, the town was a military and administrative center under British rule and was the scene of several acts of rebellion against Britain during the 19th century.
 The oldest cantonment in India and the Police Training Academy in West Bengal are both located in Barrackpore.
 Barrackpore is also the seat for the Sub-Divisional Court of North 24 Parganas District in West Bengal.
+It was also one of the earliest known places in India, where the sport of cricket was introduced and played during the Colonial era.

 Location

 96% of the population of Barrackpore subdivision (presented in the maps alongside) live in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 All places marked on the map are linked in the full-screen map.

 Barrackpore is bounded by North Barrackpur and Jafarpur on the north, Mohanpur, Chak Kanthalia, Ruiya and Patulia on the east, Titagarh on the south, and the Hooghly and Barrackpur Cantonment on the west.